The state of the world's elephant populations

 African elephant (Loxodonta africana)

 There are ten times as many African elephants as Asian elephants in the world.
 That makes them seem abundant.
-But their numbers are a tiny fraction of what they were in the past.
+But their numbers are, by several estimates, much smaller than they were in the past.

 Another piece of evidence we have that populations have been in decline comes from a metric called the ‘carcass ratio’.